ReSuKiii/letmeplay/README.md

 Fear not, LetMePlay is here!

-With LetMePlay, you can now achieve that new top play on Harumachi Clover with 3 mods without any interruptions (except for skill issues, probably).
-Simply download the file, click on the .exe, and... that's it!
+With LetMePlay, you can now achieve that new top play on Harumachi Clover 3 mods without any issues ! (except for skill issues, probably).

+INSTALATION :

+Simply download the folder, extract it, click on the .exe, and... that's it!

+NOTES :

 The program will notify you that it is running and will automatically close itself when you exit osu (no notification for the last part).